 Leaves have a tendency to mat, particularly un-shredded leaves.
 Matted leaves create an impenetrable barrier to air and water and thus significantly slow decomposition.
 Be sure to shred your leaves if you’re going to compost them.

 Leaves take a long time to break down.
 Leaves contain varying amounts of lignin.
-Lignin is resistant to decomposing, meaning that leaves can often take a year or two to fully decompose.
+Lignin is resistant to decomposing, meaning that green leaves can often take a year or two to fully decompose.

 4 Ways to Deal With Leaves In Your Garden

-Here are four great ways to get the most out of your leaves in your garden.
+Here are four great ways to get the most out of your yard waste in your garden.
 The approach that works best for you and your garden will depend on the volume of leaves you get, the space you have to handle them and how long you want to decompose them.
 We’ll start off with composting, and then suggest a few other ways to deal with them if you want a few more ideas.

 1. Make Compost